 To provide some insight into either of these situations we have provided a guide on what to expect and what to do before contacting a specialist drug driving solicitor.

-I’ve been Caught Drug Driving at the Roadside
+Been Caught Drug Driving at the Roadside?

 - When driving, if directed to do so by a police officer you are legally obliged to pull over as soon as it is safe to do so (Remember failing to stop for a police officer is a criminal offence).

-- If the police have ‘reasonable’ suspicion that you are driving under the influence of a drug (prescribed or otherwise) the police have the right to stop you
+- If the police have ‘reasonable’ suspicion that you are driving under the influence of a drug (prescribed or otherwise) the police have the right to stop you.

-- Once pulled over, the officer in question must provide their reasons for doing so
+- Once pulled over, the officer in question must provide their reasons for doing so.

 - If you are suspected of taking either prescription or non prescription drugs, which have impaired your ability to drive the officer will carry out a FIT test (Field Impairment Test) or request a sample of saliva via a swab.
-If in either case the test returns as positive you will be arrested and most likely taken to the police station
+If in either case the test returns as positive you will be arrested and most likely taken to the police station.

-Drug Driving SolicitorS at the Police Station
+Drug Driving Solicitors – At the Police Station

 - If you find yourself being arrested for drug driving you will be required to take a urine or blood test, the results of which will be admissible in your court case.
 (Failure to provide the required specimens will result in at least a driving ban and an unlimited fine)